Catherine, Princess of Wales: Mental health advocacy

-In 2019 Catherine worked with the Royal Horticultural Society as one of the co-designers for a garden display at the Chelsea Flower Show.
-In May 2019, as a part of their "Heads Together" initiative, Catherine, her husband and her in-laws launched Shout, a text messaging service for those who have mental issues.
-In March 2020, she and William started supporting a new mental health initiative by the Public Health England amidst the COVID-19 pandemic in the United Kingdom.
-In April 2020, the couple announced Our Frontline, an initiative providing mental health support to emergency medical workers.
+In 2019, Catherine worked with the Royal Horticultural Society as one of the co‑designers of a garden display at the Chelsea Flower Show.
+In May that year, as part of the Heads Together initiative, Catherine, William, and other members of the family launched Shout, a text‑messaging service for people experiencing mental‑health difficulties.
+In March 2020, she and William supported a new mental‑health initiative by Public Health England during the COVID-19 pandemic.
+In April 2020, they announced Our Frontline, which provides mental‑health support for emergency and frontline workers.

-Catherine made a surprise appearance on CBeebies Bedtime Stories, where she read The Owl Who Was Afraid of the Dark by Jill Tomlinson as part of the conclusion of Children's Mental Health Week in February 2022.
+Catherine made a surprise appearance on CBeebies Bedtime Stories in February 2022, reading The Owl Who Was Afraid of the Dark by Jill Tomlinson to mark the end of Children's Mental Health Week.
 In May that year, she became patron of the Maternal Mental Health Alliance.
-In October, to mark World Mental Health Day, she and William took over Newsbeat and interviewed four guests on topics related to mental health.
-The following year, the couple took part in a forum for young people in Birmingham, alongside BBC Radio 1 and a charity called The Mix, called Exploring our Emotional Worlds continuing their longstanding work to promote mental well-being.
-In December 2024, she and William announced that they were jointly funding a pilot scheme with the charity Norfolk and Waveney Mind to offer extra support for rural and farming communities on the Sandringham estate.
+In October, to mark World Mental Health Day, she and William presented a special edition of Newsbeat, interviewing four guests on mental‑health topics.
+The following year, they took part in a youth forum in Birmingham, Exploring our Emotional Worlds, alongside BBC Radio 1 and The Mix, continuing their longstanding work on mental wellbeing.
+In December 2024, they announced joint funding for a pilot scheme with Norfolk and Waveney Mind to support rural and farming communities on the Sandringham estate.

-In May 2025, Catherine launched a seasonal video series titled Mother Nature to highlight nature's role in mental well-being, encouraging the public to reconnect with the natural world amid growing digital pressures.
+In May 2025, Catherine launched the Mother Nature video series to highlight nature's role in mental wellbeing; it concluded with Winter in January 2026.
+The Daily Telegraph described it as "one of her most personally creative projects to date".